List of Ultraman Orb characters: War Deity

 War Deity (戦神, Ikusagami) is an ancient war deity in Planet Kanon.
-Born from the Tree of Life, the War Deity functions as the protector of the Tree of Life from its own sibling, Queen Bezelve.
+Born from the Tree of Life, the War Deity functions as the protector of the Tree of Life from its own sibling, Queen Bezelb.
 According to the ancient prophecy, their destined encounter would cause the destruction of the universe itself.
 The War Deity's image is used as the royal insignia of Kanon, both royalty and its soldiers.

-The War Deity's power was invoked twice by Amate in hopes of peacefully negotiating with the Queen Bezelve.
+The War Deity's power was invoked twice by Amate in hopes of peacefully negotiating with the Queen Bezelb.
 Unfortunately both occasions turned out to be a trap in hopes of using the War Deity as a bomb to spread Kugutsu to the entire universe until the intervention of Orb and other Ultra Warriors saved her.

 Planet Kanon

 The characters of the Royal Planet Kanon (王立惑星カノン, Ōritsu Wakusei Kanon) appear exclusively in Ultraman Orb: The Origin Saga.
 The planet itself bears a giant tree called the "Tree of Life" (命の樹, Inochi no Ki), which supports all lives on said planet.
-In the past, the giant tree created both War Deity and the Queen Bezelve as symbols of light and darkness.
+In the past, the giant tree created both War Deity and the Queen Bezelb as symbols of light and darkness.
 When the Tree of Life was destroyed by Juggler, another seed on Earth regrows into the same tree, therefore sustaining its life force.

 The War Deity is voiced by Saki Fukuda, Amate's actress and designed by Jun Takeuchi.